allenchazhoor/CSC290Battleship/project-plan.md

 - Typing

 ##### Allen
 My first contribution was the idea for the game's title.
 I was involved in all our group's brainstorming and discussion sessions and setup the git repository that we have been using and will continue to use for our project.
-I contributed to and helped write the Tools and Software, Milestones, and Deadlines subsections of the project plan.
+I contributed to and helped write most of the subsections of the project plan such as the Tools and Software, Milestones, and Deadlines.
+I assisted in conceptualizing the code design and division (classes and attributes) and proposed some of the key deadlines.
 I will code AI aspect of the game.

 ##### Bradley